mccurcio/mcc-ds-material/matts_base_r_curriculum.md

     + You can add the features you want later,

 NOTE: "<" quoted text represents what will be spoken during the short 2-5 minute video.

->R is approximately 30 years old.
-Why does that matter?
->
->Think about an old car for a second, like the Ford Model T. For the most part it does everything a car should do.
-It seats 2 or 4.
-It has a windshield.
-It has tires and it goes 30 miles per hour.
-R is no different.
-It is simple to use.
-It is simple to understand.
->
->R is the same way.
-R has a simple set of commands (called Base-R) that allows you to use it easily and quickly.

 1. Load data